ogdendavis/saratogaspringsdoodles/src/cms/litters/mini-australian-labradoodles.md

 colors: Red
 date: 2024-08-01T03:22:11.264Z
 ---
 This will be a repeat pairing with these two, they had the sweetest red puppies last summer.
 They have a sweet calm temperament and love their people fiercely.
 Puppies born July 26, 3 girls and 6 boys.
+They go home September 26th.
 Fill out an application if you are interested in getting on this list.